 Stormwater Services tracks the health of our surface water.
-Staff records physical and chemical traits at 30-35 stream sites in the city.
-This gives a snapshot of the health of the streams.
+Staff records physical and chemical traits at streams throughout the city.

-Aquatic insects, crayfish, mussels, and snails are also collected at 10-15 sites.
-These animals are constantly exposed to pollution in the stream.
+Aquatic insects, crayfish, mussels, and snails are also collected.

-Because of this, their variety can be used to learn about long-term water quality.
+The number and type found can tell us about long-term water quality.
 When animals that cannot tolerate pollution are missing from the stream, it can be a sign of trouble.

 Monitoring helps identify areas with problems.
 Investigating these problems and fixing them can make a big difference in our water quality.

-Water quality staff investigates when someone reports a water pollution problem.
+Water quality staff investigate when someone reports a pollution problem.
 Examples of problems include oil poured into storm drains and leaking sanitary sewer pipes.

-Outfall Screening Staff also investigates water flowing through the storm drain system when it has not rained.
+Staff also investigate water flowing through the storm drain system when it has not rained.
 Since nothing other than rain should be in the system, this water is often a sign of illegal pollution.